Aesthetic Rewards Programs

 The first step in offering referral rewards is determining what a patient receives in the event that they refer a friend.
 It does not have to be complicated.
 A handful of plastic surgery practices in the US manage successful referral programs that simply offer a $50 credit to the ‘referring’ and the ‘referred’ patients.
 This is about as simple as loyalty marketing gets.
 A simple upgrade to this referral program model would be to offer tiered rewards based on the price of the referred procedure.
 For example, offering a $50 credit for referred procedures under $1500, a $100 credit for referred procedures over $4000, and a $150 credit for referred procedures over $8000.
 In addition, tiered referral rewards have the added benefit of encouraging patients to upsell their friends.

 In reference to referral rewards, it is important to note that patients are generally happy to receive something versus nothing.
 So it is highly encouraged to create some type of incentive structure for patients willing to share your business.
 Plus, patients who’ve heard about you through word-of-mouth tend to be the most loyal and appreciative.
 All that said, not all patients will refer others to your practice.
 However, considerable value can be realized from their repeat business.
-Therefore, an aesthetic rewards program that offers points for services is a wise next step to incentivize frequent fliers.
+Therefore, an aesthetic rewards program offering service points is a wise next step to incentivize frequent fliers.

 Some Good Points